mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h4>Experiment 34</h4>

-<p align="justify">Here, the motion speed varies during the experiment as can be seen in the <a href="youtube.com">video</a>.
-As it is a mixed motion experiment, PyShoe (LSTM based ZUPT aided ESKF) is able to detect only 22 of 24 strides.</p>
+<p align="justify">Here, the motion speed varies during the experiment as can be seen in the <a href="https://www.youtube.com/shorts/kLczRGQx4Ds">video</a>.
+PyShoe (LSTM based ZUPT aided ESKF) is able to detect only 22 of 24 strides as can be seen below.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |